open-resources/dash_curriculum/_sources/part2/chapter6.md

 df3_Slice2 = df3.loc[(df3['continent']=='Americas') & (df3['year'].isin([2002,2007])), ['country','year','pop']]
 df3_Slice2.head()
 ```
 - The first command will filter the df3 dataframe picking rows that have 'Americas' as continent.
-The ':' indicates that we don't want to specify any column-filtering conditions, selecting all columns for those rows.
+The ':' indicates that we don't want to specify any column-filtering conditions, hence, all columns will be selected.
-- The second command, adds more row-filtering conditions: rows will be filtered based on 'year' which must be either 2002 or 2007.
+- The second command, adds more row-filtering conditions: rows will be filtered based on American continent and also on 'year', which must be either 2002 or 2007.
 Additionally, only three columns will be saved into df3_Slice2, namely: country, year, pop.
 The second command resul will look like:

 ![df3_Slice2](./ch6_files/df3_Slice2.JPG)